 Old Sarum and the landscape around it, is the subject of a research project undertaken by the Archaeology Department at Southampton University, that began in the spring of 2014.
-Every year since then, a team made up of third-year undergraduates accompanied by University Staff, has spent several weeks at Old Sarum as part of the training programme.
+Every year since then, a team made up of undergraduates accompanied by University Staff, has spent several weeks at Old Sarum as part of the training programme.

 Before the project team came to the site, LiDAR image data made available free of charge by the Environment Agency was carefully studied.
 Plans were drawn up to focus on promising 'points of interest' shown in the images, in order to use surveying time in the most efficient way.

 In autumn 2014, news was released to press agencies to announce what early results from the scanning techniques had uncovered.